publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s104.md

 >         “(2)

->          not distribute an amount from the obligation limitation for Federal-aid highways that is equal to the unobligated balance of amounts—
+>          not distribute an amount from the obligation limitation for Federal-aid Highways that is equal to the unobligated balance of amounts—

->             “(A) made available from the Highway Trust Fund (other than the Mass Transit Account) for Federal-aid highway and highway safety construction programs for previous fiscal years the funds for which are allocated by the Secretary (or apportioned by the Secretary under sections 202 or 204 of title 23, United States Code); and
+>             “(A) made available from the Highway Trust Fund (other than the Mass Transit Account) for Federal-aid Highways and highway safety construction programs for previous fiscal years the funds for which are allocated by the Secretary (or apportioned by the Secretary under section 202 or 204 of title 23, United States Code); and

 >             “(B) for which obligation limitation was provided in a previous fiscal year;